 - You will be returned to the Preconfigured Server Settings Wizard.
 Wait to see the message: “Connection Test: Completed Successfully.
 Click [Next] to continue.”
 Click Next.

 Note: You may see an error message after your first attempt to log in that says: “Connection Test: Failed; you may need to edit the settings manually.
 Click [Next] to continue.”
 This can happen when the system does not recognize the Canvas server name.
 If you get this message, click Next, and then click Continue.
 This takes you to the Publish Wizard.
 Under Choose an existing server, or “add new server” to add settings information for a new server, select the name you entered on the previous attempt.
 Enter your UW NetID and password, and click OK.
-On the Canvas log-in page, click Log in.
-The system should ow recognize the server name.
+On the Canvas log-in page, click Authorize.
+The system should now recognize the server name.

 - Click Finish.
 This returns you to the Publish Wizard.
 Click Next.

 - Under Select assessment type, choose Graded Quiz.
 Under Specify server action and item name, choose Create and enter a name.
 Click Next.